QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 Some topics for the meetup:

-- Qubes OS 4.3.
-[Here](https://www.youtube.com/watch?v=ab48NlZ2WNU) is also a nice overview of the new features! :)
+- Qubes OS 4.3 (Enjoy [this](https://www.youtube.com/watch?v=ab48NlZ2WNU) very nice overview of the new features by deeplow!)
 - Whatever you would like to share and discuss!
 Bring your own

 ![Q](./qubes-logo-grain2.png) uestions!